 The combination of any of these feelings might make it feel like you’re in a washing machine and things are out of control.
 Other times you might only feel one of these emotions, or a numbness that doesn’t feel like anything at all.
 Sometimes these intense bursts of emotions can last for a long time, other times they can come and go quickly.

-When a big change happens in your life it can be hard not to think about it all the time.
-Concentrating can be tough.
-You might notice your mind wanders and you have trouble focusing.
+When a big change happens in your life it’s hard not to think about it all the time.
+We also might find that concentrating can be tough, or that our mind wanders and we have trouble focusing.

 Some people find it hard to care as much about the things they normally care about.
 It can feel like nothing matters compared to the loss they’ve experienced.
 Some people think that the world doesn’t make sense anymore, and they can’t figure out their place in it.